 Change is what happens when we are busy making (action) plans.
 Jump into it, do it, there’s always time for correcting the course.
 You don’t need to become an entrepreneur to behave like one.

 I hope our learnings inspire you to become a change agent at your organization.
-At LAPIZ, we are always encouraging our team to have a “hacker mentality,” to take initiative to improve our workplace rather than simply being a spectator.
+I always encourage teams to have a “hacker mentality,” to take initiative to improve their workplace rather than simply being a spectator.
 As Elena Valentine said: “There’s no freer feeling than paving your own way.
 You are a pioneer of your own life.
 Now that’s awesome and something to be grateful for.”